wojtkowiak/meteor-custom-protocol/README.md

 Your `encode`/`decode` methods will always get 0 as the `messageId` and definition object of course will be empty.
 The only enforcement is that the object returned from your `decode` method, must have a field which says what message id that is.
 That is used internally to fire the appropriate callback set with `protocol.on('my message id', (data) => {});`.
 By default the field name is `__type`.
 You can change the field name to something else by invoking `this.setTypeField('another field name');` in your protocol constructor.
-You should also take care of ensuring that your protocol will be a singleton (see why below).
+You should also take care of ensuring that your protocol will be a singleton (see why below) and pass your class name to `super` as the `DynamicMessagesProtocol` registers the protocol for you.
 The provided in this package `JsonProtocol` is a simple dynamic messages protocol example.

 ### Why do I need to create an empty file